Former Shawnee city councilman arrested, charged with unlawful sexual relations

 The council will discuss the process to fill the vacancy at the Oct.
 2 council committee meeting.

-Johnson County Sheriff's Department booking records show the 33-year-old is being held on $250,000 bail.
+Johnson County Sheriff's Department booking records show the 33-year-old was held on $50,000 bail.

 -Mike Frizzell of Operation 100 News contributed to this report